tednaseri/Insurance_Claim_Prediction/README.md

 # Prediction of Insurance Claim:
 <ul align="justify">
-<li>It is a supervised machine learning project based on Kaggle porto-seguro-safe-driver-prediction dataset which is made of 595212 records and 59 features.
+<li>It is a supervised machine learning project based on the Kaggle Porto-Seguro-Safe-Driver dataset which is made of 595212 records and 59 features.
 Dataset provider keeps the dataset confidential.
-Because of that there is no clear definition for features.
-In this dataset, each row represents a car insurance policy holder.</li>
+Because of that, there is no clear definition for features.
+In this dataset, each row represents a car insurance policyholder.</li>
 <li>It is a classification machine learning project where the goal is predicting if a driver will file a claim or not.</li>
 <li>This application includes data cleaning, data preparation, explanatory data analysis, and modeling.</li>
 <li>For machine learning purposes, XGBoost Classifier model is used.
-As data provider asked, "Gini Index" is used as the business metric.
+As the data provider asked, the "Gini Index" is used as the business metric.
 For hyperparameter tuning, low-level API of XGBoost is used.</li>
-<li>Compare to the base model, our optimized model could improve the business metric for more than 36%.</li>
+<li>Compare to the base model, our optimized model could improve the business metric by more than 36%.</li>
 </ul>

 # Files in this Repository: